Decoupling Common and Unique Representations for Multimodal Self-supervised Learning: Implementation Details

-\paragraph{SAR-optical pretraining} SSL4EO-S12 \citep{wang2022ssl4eo} dataset is used for SAR-optical pretraining: Sentinel-1 GRD (2 bands VV and VH) and Sentinel-2 L1C (13 multispectral bands).
+SSL4EO-S12 \cite{wang2022ssl4eo} dataset is used for SAR-optical pretraining: Sentinel-1 GRD (2 bands VV and VH) and Sentinel-2 L1C (13 multispectral bands).
 The pixel resolution is united to 10 meters.
-Following the original settings, we compress and normalize the optical data to 8-bit by dividing 10000 and multiply 255; for SAR data, we cut out 2\% outliers for each image and normalize it by band-wise mean and standard deviation of the whole dataset.
+We compress and normalize the optical data to 8-bit by band-wise mean and standard deviation; for SAR data, we cut out 2\% outliers for each image and normalize it by band-wise mean and standard deviation.

 Standard ResNet50 is used as the encoder backbone, of which the first layer is modified to fit the input channel number.
 The projector is a 3-layer MLP, of which the first two layers include Linear, BactchNorm and ReLU, and the last one includes only a linear layer.
+We adopt two residual deformable attention (RDA) modules after the last two blocks of the ResNet encoder.
+Following \cite{xia2023dat++}, for the first RDA module, we use a feature map 14$\times$14, 8 heads with 128 channels each, 4 groups, stride 2, and kernel size 5; for the second RDA module, we use a feature map 7$\times$7, 16 heads with 128 channels each, 8 groups, stride 1, and kernel size 3.

-We use the LARS \citep{you2017large} optimizer with weight decay 1e-6 and momentum 0.9.
+We use the LARS \cite{you2017large} optimizer with weight decay 1e-6 and momentum 0.9.
 We use a learning rate of 0.2 for the weights and 0.0048 for the biases and batch normalization parameters.
-We reduce the learning rate using a cosine decay schedule \citep{loshchilov2016sgdr} (no warm-up periods).
+We reduce the learning rate using a cosine decay schedule \cite{loshchilov2016sgdr} (no warm-up periods).
 The biases and batch normalization parameters are excluded from LARS adaptation and weight decay.